 When you contact us, feel free to ask us any legal questions you may have, and we’ll provide you with legal advice to help you decide what you should do next.
 We’ll then listen to the details of your claim and provide you with an honest appraisal of whether we think you have a good chance of being compensated or not.

 No Win No Fee Sexual Abuse And Sexual Assault Claims

-Whereas, if you use a non no win no fee solicitor, you may be entitled to 100% of the compensation but you do have pay them for their service at an hourly rate and that’s the case even if they lose and you don’t receive any compensation.
+Whereas, if you use a solicitor that is not No Win No Fee, you may be entitled to 100% of the compensation but you do have to pay them for their service at an hourly rate and that’s the case even if they lose and you don’t receive any compensation.